parallelchain-io/parallelchain-docs/docs/wallet_browser_extension/intro.md

 ##### Firefox Add-ons

-Firefox users can install extension via Firefox Add-ons.
+Firefox users can install the extension via Firefox Add-ons.

 ##### Manual Installation

-1. Download the `parallelchain_wallet_extension-0.0.1-firefox.zip` file.
+1. Download `parallelchain_wallet_extension-0.0.1-firefox.zip`.
-2. Unzip it into a folder.
+2. Unzip the file into a folder.
-3. Follow the [instructions here][2] to load your extension and load the `manifest.json` in the folder when prompted.
+3. Follow the [instructions here][2] to load the extension.
+Load `manifest.json` in the folder when prompted.

 [2]: https://extensionworkshop.com/documentation/develop/temporary-installation-in-firefox/

 ## FAQ

-### After installing the extension, I am still not able to access `window.xpll` in my browser or DApp.
+### After installing the extension, I am still not able to access `window.xpll` in my browser or dapp.

 Try refreshing the webpage and make sure the website is a valid http or https website.
-Restricted sites like `chrome://extensions/` or `about:debugging` would not be able to access the injected API.
+Restricted sites like `chrome://extensions/` or `about:debugging` will not be able to access the injected API.

-### After pressing the extension icon, nothing happens.
+### After clicking the extension icon, nothing happens.

 If this is your first time setting up the wallet, a separate notification window will appear.
-The notification window may appear on other screens if you are using multiple screens.
+If you are using multiple screens, check if the notification window has appeared on another screen.